Aguirre, the Wrath of God: Plot

 Aguirre remains the true leader of the mutiny, so oppressive and terrifying that few protest his leadership.
 Only Inés has the courage to speak out against him.
 Knowing that some of the soldiers are still loyal to Ursúa, Aguirre ignores her.
 The expedition breaks up the rafts to make a single large one and continues on downriver.

 An Indigenous couple approaching peacefully by canoe are captured by the explorers, and when the man expresses confusion upon being presented with a Bible, Carvajal personally kills them for blasphemy.
 Guzmán insists on being fed first while the other men starve and has the expedition's only remaining horse pushed off the raft because it annoys him; soon afterwards he is found dead near the raft's privy.
 Aguirre proclaims himself leader and has Ursúa taken ashore to be hanged.
 He orders an attack on an Indigenous village to obtain food, resulting in several men being killed.
 The distraught Inés walks into the jungle and disappears.

 On the raft, the group of slowly starving, feverish men begin disbelieving everything they see even as arrows are fired at them.
 The group stares in disbelief at a wooden ship perched in the highest branches of a tall tree.
 Aguirre orders that it be brought down and refurbished, but Carvajal refuses.
 In a series of attacks by unseen assailants, all of the remaining crew except Aguirre, including Flores, are shot dead with arrows.
-Monkeys overrun the raft as a dying Aguirre imagines conquering the New World and founding an incestuous dynasty with his slain daughter.
+Monkeys overrun the raft as Aguirre deliriously imagines conquering the New World and founding an incestuous dynasty with his slain daughter.
 Picking up a monkey, he asks, "Who else is with me?"